fedemagnani/Binance_Watcher.js/README.md

 ![Frontier](https://github.com/fedemagnani/Binance_Watcher.js/blob/main/assets/efficientFrontierALT-BTC_weekly.png?raw=true)

+In order to see graphs like this you need to change directory by typing on the command line:

+`cd GRAFICI_statistica_descrittiva_unicaserie`

+Then, you need to edit the `quote` and `timeframe` variables in `base.js` in order to have data from the desired quote asset and timeframe.

+Finally, type on the command line

+`electron app`

 ## Statistics
 In addition, if you go to `/Statistica_Descrittiva_UnicaSerie_1d/` you can check the file that summarizes some statistics computed on the daily candles of each USDT pair, The statistics included are: